-In all Honors option credit courses a TYPED contract specifying the project, its due dates, and its grading criteria must be completed and signed by both the faculty member and the Honors student.
-The original contract is turned in to the Honors Program Coordinator by January 31, 2014 for (Spring 2014).
+In all Honors option credit courses, a TYPED contract specifying the project, the due dates, and the grading criteria must be completed and signed by both the faculty member and the Honor student.
+The original contract is turned in to the Honors Program Office Coordinator by the end of the second week of class selected.
 Incomplete or unclear contracts will be returned to the student for revisions and are due back within 72 hours.
 Failure to turn the contract in on time will result in removal from the Honors Program and loss of scholarship money.

 English Faculty and Students please note:

-Students intending to complete an Honors Contract in an English class must first get the approval of the English Department Chair, Dr. Ramona Goth.
-Students should call (480) 423-6419 to arrange an appointment.
+Students intending to complete an Honors Contract in an English class must first get the approval of the English Department Chair, Dr. Larry Tualla.
+Students should call (480) 423-6773 to arrange an appointment.

 The following are the college's requirements and recommendations for Honors projects.
 Use this list to assist you in filling out the Honors Contract each semester.
 These examples are not meant to restrict, confine, or dictate any specific project idea.
 Feel free to be creative.

 All Honors projects must have 3 main components: research, writing, and presentation.
 Research must include both primary sources, i.e. interviews, surveys, or other collection of data or information by the student, and secondary sources, i.e. books, magazines, Internet, newspapers, or other readings of research conducted by someone other than the student.

 If service-learning isn't already part of the course, it can be a wonderful extended learning experience for Honor students.
 The Office of Service-learning & Leadership in (SC100) places the students, manages the necessary paperwork and leads progress and reflection sessions.
 Service-learning projects enable students to learn about the course's content in settings beyond the classroom walls.
 For example, such projects could include a journal, additional research into the agency or issue, and a class presentation.